ninekex/suckless/README.md

 # epiku status bar
 slstatus &

-# experimental for the gl renderer and box blur
+# sitelen pona (experimental for the glx renderer and box blur)
 picom --experimental-backends &

 # exec for better security or smth idk i dont understand this lol